simdutf/simdutf/README.md

  *
  * This function is not BOM-aware.
  *
- * @param length        the length of the string in 4-byte words (char32_t)
+ * @param length        the length of the string in 4-byte code units (char32_t)
  * @return the number of bytes required to encode the UTF-32 string as Latin1 */ simdutf_warn_unused size_t latin1_length_from_utf32(size_t length) noexcept;

 /**
- * Compute the number of 2-byte words that this UTF-8 string would require in UTF-16 format.
+ * Compute the number of 2-byte code units that this UTF-8 string would require in UTF-16 format.
  *
  * This function does not validate the input.
  *
  * @param input         the UTF-8 string to process
  * @param length        the length of the string in bytes
- * @return the number of char16_t words required to encode the UTF-8 string as UTF-16 */
-simdutf_warn_unused size_t utf16_length_from_utf8(const char * input, size_t length) noexcept;
+ * @return the number of char16_t code units required to encode the UTF-8 string as UTF-16 */ simdutf_warn_unused size_t utf16_length_from_utf8(const char * input, size_t length) noexcept;

 /**
- * Compute the number of 4-byte words that this UTF-8 string would require in UTF-32 format.
+ * Compute the number of 4-byte code units that this UTF-8 string would require in UTF-32 format.
  *
  * This function is equivalent to count_utf8
  *